spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 Just select a folder from your system (it can be the same where you saved the main program file) and click **Save**.

-Now you should see the new tool specification in the *Project* widget, *Tool specifications* list.
+Now you should see the new tool specification in the *Project* widget, *Tools* list.

 .. tip:: Saving the Tool specification into a file allows you to add and use the same Tool specification in another project.
-To do this, you just need to click on the add tool button (|add_tool_specification|), select **Add existing...** from the popup menu, and then select the tool specification file from your system.
+To do this, you just need to click on the add tool button (|add_tool_specification|), select **Add specification from file...** from the popup menu, and then select the tool specification file from your system.

 Congratulations, you have just created your first Tool specification.